Aspergillus ochraceus: Mycotoxin of importance in agriculture and farming

 Ochratoxin A (OTA), a mycotoxin produced by A. ochraceus, contaminates food and initiates apoptosis of plant cells.
 Significant loss in nutritive value and hazardous effect on the food chain are caused due to the same OTA toxin contamination in barley grains of Spain.
 OTA has been isolated from plant acquired foods products like cereal, vegetables, coffee, wine, liquorice and also animal acquired food products like pork and poultry.
 Apart from being found in human food products from farm animals, this fungus was also isolated from the poultry feed.
 Aspergillus ochraceus produces both OTA and Penicillic acid in poultry feed at optimum temperatures and moisture levels.
 Combinations of low temperature and moisture favored the growth of Penicillic acid, on the other hand combinations of high temperature and moisture favored the growth of OTA.
-In addition to poulty and agricultural products the harvesting of edible insects is also an important economic activity.
+In addition to poultry and agricultural products the harvesting of edible insects is also an important economic activity.
 The rural population of Botswana eat a caterpillar called 'phane worm'.
 As already mentioned above, this lepidopteran larva is often contaminated by A. ochraceus.
 So this fungus is also of economic importance in cultures that consume insects.
 Wineries are also subject to losses resulting from OTA contamination as a result of A. ochraceus grows on grapes, dried vine fruits and wine.